opencv/opencv/modules/objdetect/doc/cascade_classification.rst

 ------------------------------
 .. cpp:function:: bool FeatureEvaluator::setImage(const Mat& img, Size origWinSize)

-    Sets an image where the features are computed??.
+    Assigns an image to feature evaluator.

     :param img: Matrix of the type   ``CV_8UC1``  containing an image where the features are computed.

     :param origWinSize: Size of training images.

+The method assigns an image, where the features will be computed, to the feature evaluator.

 .. index:: FeatureEvaluator::setWindow